amirh-z/Excess3_Digital_Clock/README.md

 You'll need Proteus in order to open the simulation file.

 ## How does it work?
 A PDF file containing a detailed description of this project is provided in Persian.
-An English version may be provided later.
+An English version may be added later.

 ## Simulation